EinfachEli08/Raylang/README.md

   name? = "Ray"                              // valid
   name? = null                               // also valid
-  let safeName = name? : "No Name provided"  // valid as well let newName = name?!                       // valid but dangerous let newName = name?                        // invalid
+  let safeName = name? : "No Name provided"  // valid as well

+  // you can force optionals to return null if no value was provided.
+Dont do this! (but you can) let newName = name?!                       // valid but dangerous let newName = name?                        // invalid
   ```